FCJ-DNTU/iac/README.md

 - **CDK**: use with NodeJS.
 - **CloudFormation**: a service has responsibility for deploy infrastructure and services.

 You should read the `README.md` carefully before you start doing something in this repository.
-That's all, have a good journey.
+And some examples will require nodejs packages to run, so you need to have `Node`, `Npm` in your machine and run `npm i` before you do examples.

 ## Objectives
 After we following instructions, examples in this repository, we'll have a clearer sight about these following concepts: